yuxwind/epsilonResnet/README.md

 + The structure of comopressed model is stored in compressed\_model\_303420.cfg
 + The compressed model: compressed\_model\_303420.data-00000-of-00001, compressed_model_303420.index

-### cifarCompressedResnet.py
+### Test on compressed models
+Here is an example to test on CIFAR-10 datasets.
 The script cifarCompressedResnet.py builds a standard ResNet based on the structure information file.
 It will do inference on the compressed model.
+The scripts on other datasets are also provided.

 Usage: